juntylpro1/secure-enterprise/known-issues.md

 Authorizing users to work in a project is complex as it requires users to be authorized to work with projects, toolchains, {{site.data.keyword.bplong}}, and other tools in IAM.
 For more information about access, see [Assigning users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).

 Authorizing projects to deploy to a target account is managed by passing an API key into the deployable architecture.
-Projects can be directly authorized by using a trusted profile, but trusted profiles are not currently supported by all services.
-API keys will continue to be supported, but a trusted profile is the preferred method for authorizing deployment to target accounts.
-For more information, see [Authorizing projects to deploy](/docs/secure-enterprise?topic=secure-enterprise-authorize-project).
+[Projects can be directly authorized by using a trusted profile](/docs/secure-enterprise?topic=secure-enterprise-tp-project), but trusted profiles are not currently supported by all services.
+[API keys will continue to be supported](/docs/secure-enterprise?topic=secure-enterprise-authorize-project), but a trusted profile is the preferred method for authorizing deployment to target accounts.

 ## Configuration management
 {: #configuration-known-issue}